amarriner/hearthstone-to-trackobot/README.md

 ## Sync the Log

 Since I want to use the stats from an Android install of Hearthstone I need to get the Power.log file off the device and onto something else I can work with more easily (since I'm no Android dev).
-You might choose something else for this step, but I used [Dropbox](https://dropbox.com) and [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync).
+You might choose something else for this step, but I used [Dropbox](https://dropbox.com) and [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm).
+I was using [Dropsync](https://play.google.com/store/apps/details?id=com.ttxapps.dropsync), but I think Tasker is a lot better.

-Inside my existing Dropbox account, I created a Hearthstone/logs directory with subdirectories for each device I want to automatically process.
-So, for example, for my phone there's a directory called Hearthstone/logs/S6 Edge.
-Then I use Dropsync to automatically upload the files in the /sdcard/Android/data/com.blizzard.wtcg.hearthstone/files/logs directory on my device to that directory on Dropbox.
-I set it up to *only* upload, not two-way sync.

-#### Some Problems With This
- + Sometimes Dropsync will send the Power.log file when it's not complete.
-Generally this will just cause the upload script to error off, and should get picked back up when the full file syncs but this is still not ideal.
- + It's not an immediate sync.
-Runs on a schedule and can affect your device's performance depending on how frequently you have it run.
-This can potentially cause you to lose a log if you stop Hearthstone and start it again before syncing occurs.
+I used [this reddit post](https://www.reddit.com/r/tasker/comments/3abjvv/how_to_upload_a_file_to_dropbox_in_the_background/) as an example of how to upload a file to Dropbox.
+I created that task and then a profile for when Hearthstone exits to fire that task off.
+This may or may not change depending on how it performs.
+Sometimes this causes the same log to be uploaded more than once because it's anytime you switch out of the Hearthstone app, not just when it closes.
+It can always be run manually, too.

 Would love to find a better way to do this as this seems like the worst part.
 The other steps can use improvement, too, but this one feels like the hardest to streamline.